 · Authenticity is key for brand survival

-· Initially establish the aim and audience for content and refer to this at the end – determine if it is fit for purpose
+· Initially establish the aim and audience for content and refer to this at the end – is it fit for purpose?

 · If you don’t have a huge budget, you can still be creative.

 Thanks for reading!
 If you are looking for expert freelance talent to help you drive your business forward during these uncertain times, please do get in touch with our team at The Work Crowd.
 We are a community of marketing and communications experts and we’d be happy to discuss your needs and connect you to the right professionals in our network.